wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-saas-access-panel-introduction.md

 **To test as a different user account:**

-1. Click the user menu in the upper-right corner of the Azure portal or the Access Panel, and select “**Sign Out**”.
+1. Click the user menu in the upper-right corner of the Azure Management Portal or the Access Panel, and select “**Sign Out**”.
 This will sign you out of Azure AD.

 2. Go to the Access Panel at **http://myapps.microsoft.com**.